Serxan000/HabitLoop/README.md

 * [2025-12-08] Added progress bar for habits
 * [2025-12-09] Implemented daily checkbox for habit completion
 * [2025-12-10] Added new progress update entry
+* [2025-12-11] Integrated popup with animation for completed habits

 ## Tech Stack